Einstein-Podolsky-Rosen correlations in spontaneous parametric down-conversion: Beyond the Gaussian approximation: EPR correlations

-One can see that while the position uncertainties in $x$ and $y$ directions are about the same, the momentum uncertainties are strongly affected by the anisotropy.
+One can see that while the position uncertainties in the $x$ and $y$ directions are about the same, the momentum uncertainties are strongly affected by the anisotropy.
 This is a direct consequence of the partial transfer of the pump beam angular spectrum in the direction parallel to the principal plane \cite{daCostaMoura2010}, in our case, the $x$ direction.

 It is interesting to note that the uncertainties $\Delta x_{1}$ and $\Delta y_{1}$ increase rapidly as the distance from the crystal increases in the $z$ direction.
 In general, position uncertainties depend on the pump beam parameters, as exemplified in Fig. \ref{dxdyz}.
 For a weakly focused laser beam ($w_{0}=0.5\,\mathrm{mm}$) whose waist is located at the crystal input face ($z=0$), our predictions shown in Fig. \ref{dxdyz}a are in good agreement with the results reported in Ref \cite{Bhattacharjee2022b}.
-This agreement is due to the fact that in this case a Gaussian model fits well the uncertainty in position coordinates \cite{Gomez2012}.
+This agreement is because in this case a Gaussian model fits well the uncertainty in position coordinates \cite{Gomez2012}.